psylinse/stream-hubspot-chat-transcript/README.md

 }
 ```

 Axios is used to `POST` the frontend user's inputs to HubSpot's endpoint.
-The unique `hubspotKey` is passed to let HubSpot know (1) which account to add the contact to, and (2) that the request is legitimate.
+The secret `hubspotKey` is passed to let HubSpot know (1) which account to add the contact to, and (2) that the request is legitimate.
 The properties passed can match any HubSpot contact property, including custom properties.
 This method returns HubSpot's unique contact id, which will be helpful later in our webhook.

-Take note that the API will check for an existing customer with the email address subitted, and will not overwrite existing users.
+Take note that the API will check for an existing customer with the email address submitted, and will not overwrite existing users.

 ### Registration: Create a client and users